openeuropa/poc_nextcloud/README.md

 ### Get started

 User:
-1. Create a new user account "somebody".
+1. Create a new user account "eliza".
+   (For this username there is already an entry in the EU Login mock server)
+2. Set an email address, e.g. `eliza@example.com`.
-2. Add the role "Nextcloud user".
+3. Add the role "Nextcloud user".
-3. Visit the profile.
+4. Visit the profile.
-  - There should be a link to a Nextcloud user account.
+  - There should be a link to a Nextcloud user profile.

 Group:
 1. Create a group 'Example group'.